datalad-handbook/book/docs/basics/101-140-filesystem.rst

 and see a dirty dataset status with deleted and untracked files -- ``datalad save`` handles these and other cases really well under the hood.
-Note, however, that you can't have any other modifications in the dataset, because it is a ``datalad save`` with no path specification.

 .. runrecord:: _examples/DL-101-140-103
    :language: console